FREE WORK PLANNER

-Since I had an extra lemon in my fridge (and always have baking soda in the pantry), it was super easy to clean off.
+I remembered I had an extra lemon in my fridge (and always have baking soda in the pantry), and put together this easy DIY stainless steel sink cleaner.

+This rust stain was super easy to clean off.
 I just poured a little baking soda on the stain, cut the lemon in half, squeezed out a bit of lemon juice, and then used them lemon to do a quick scrubbing.

 In under a minute the stain was gone!

-And let the disposal churn it all around a bit.
+Since my garbage disposal can always use a thorough-de-stinking, I cut the lemon into quarters added some ice, and let the disposal churn it all around a bit.
 (Note, your disposal will sound awful while this mixture is running through, but the ice will sharpen the blades and the lemon will make the disposal smell fresh!)

 Do you have any other tips for cleaning stainless steel?
 I'd love to hear them – leave a comment to share!

 Looking for more DIY cleaning?
 Here you go!

 - Homemade Soap Scum Remover

 - How to Clean a Dry Erase Board

 - Homemade Ring Cleaner